Two-dimensional materials from high-throughput computational exfoliation of experimentally known compounds

-Still, to date only a few dozens of 2D materials have been experimentally synthesised or exfoliated.
-Progress in this area would be strongly accelerated by the availability of a broader portfolio of potential realistic 2D materials.
-To illustrate this point, we can compare the current situation for known 3D crystals, for which the knowledge accumulated in the past century (both the crystal structure and the measured physical properties) has been collected in databases such as the Pauling file~\cite{Villars:1998}, the Inorganic Crystal Structure Database~\cite{ICSD} (ICSD) or the Crystallographic Open Database~\cite{COD} (COD) (the latter two, combined, contain to date over half a million entries).
-In comparison, 2D materials databases are still scarce and limited in size: a first systematic scan of the ICSD database providing $92$ two-dimensional compounds has been provided in Ref.~\onlinecite{Nieminen}, followed by $103$ compounds selected among specific classes of materials~\cite{miro2014atlas}; finally a recent study focused on transition-metal dichalcogenides and oxides, identifying $51$ of them as stable~\cite{rasmussen2015computational}.

-In order to fill this knowledge gap, high-throughput computational methods represent a promising tool\cite{Gould2016} that has proven to be extremely effective in screening materials without the need to synthesise them first\cite{franceschetti1999,johannesson2002,curtarolo2003,curtarolo2013,Jain2016}.
-For instance, these techniques have been successfully employed in the search for novel materials for Li-air and Li-ion batteries\cite{mueller2011,OQMD}, for hydrogen storage\cite{Ozolins2008}, electrocatalysis\cite{Greeley2006,Greeley2009}, or to accelerate the discovery of novel light-absorbing\cite{Yu2012} and light-harvesting\cite{castelli2015,Zhuang2013} materials.
+Still, to date only a few dozens 2D materials have been experimentally synthesised or exfoliated.
+Progress in this area would be strongly accelerated by the availability of a much broader portfolio of 2D candidate materials.
+To illustrate this point, we can compare the current situation for known 3D crystals, for which the knowledge accumulated in the past century (both crystal structures and measured physical properties) has been collected in databases such as the Pauling file~\cite{Villars:1998}, the Inorganic Crystal Structure Database~\cite{ICSD} (ICSD) or the Crystallographic Open Database~\cite{COD} (COD) (the latter two, combined, contain to date over half a million entries).
+In comparison, 2D materials databases are still scarce and limited in size: a first scan of the ICSD database identified $92$ two-dimensional compounds~\cite{Nieminen} (including CuS$_2$, subsequently synthesised~\cite{Romdhane2015}).
+This was followed by $103$ compounds selected among specific classes~\cite{miro2014atlas}, while a recent study focused on transition-metal dichalcogenides and oxides, identifying $51$ of them as stable~\cite{rasmussen2015computational}.
+More extensive efforts~\cite{Hennig17,Reed17} have also been put forward to expand the set of prospective 2D materials by screening crystal structures from the Materials Project~\cite{MaterialsProject}.
+In fact, high-throughput computational methods represent a powerful tool\cite{Gould2016} to explore materials space or to screen materials without the need to synthesise them first\cite{franceschetti1999,johannesson2002,curtarolo2003,curtarolo2013,Jain2016}.
+For instance, these techniques have been successfully employed in the search for novel materials for Li-air and Li-ion batteries\cite{mueller2011,OQMD}, for hydrogen storage\cite{Ozolins2008}, scintillators~\cite{Ortiz2009}, electrocatalysis\cite{Greeley2006}, or to accelerate the discovery of novel light-absorbing materials\cite{Yu2012}.